 The jet set crowd has long had a love affair with the understated Caribbean beauty and chic French flavour of St Barths.
 Effortlessly opulent and undeniably stylish, at just eight square miles the island packs a punch, with white sands, designer boutiques, fine dining and ultra-luxe hotels.
 Peak season brings mega-yachts, Melissa Odabash bikinis and an exclusive Champagne lifestyle.
-Home to 13 red-roofed towns and over 20 stunning beaches, this is a destination where Parisians come to lounge, Americans show off golden tans and the yachtie crowd and media moguls tend to hang around.
+Home to over 20 stunning beaches, this is a destination where Parisians come to lounge and the rich and famous show off their golden tans.

 CALL US TO HELP YOU CREATE YOUR DREAM HOLIDAY

 Or enter your phone number and let us call you back.